 This isn’t an issue.
 Allow the snake to hatch naturally.
 It will pip the egg from the inside with one of its teeth.
-There’s no need to pip the egg yourself with a knife.
-The only people that do are impatient to see what’s inside.
+There’s no need to pip the egg yourself, although there are reasons why it can be beneficial.

 Leaving the lid off your snake’s egg box allows the humidity inside to escape.
-But at the same time, leaving the lid off allows air circulation.
-Even though they’re inside their eggs, your baby snakes still need oxygen.
+But at the same time, it assists with air circulation.
+Even though baby snakes are inside their eggs, they still need oxygen.

-You want to maintain a constant temperature and humidity wherever possible.
+You want to maintain a constant temperature and humidity.
 When you leave the lid off, the fan in the incubator may dry the eggs out further.
-They will get dryer and dryer over time.

-A good compromise is to leave a couple of air holes in the lid or the egg box.
+A good compromise is to leave a couple of air holes in the lid, or the egg box.
 This allows some air circulation, but not too much.
-If the fan is active, it stops the cooler air from hitting the eggs directly.
+If the fan is active, it stops the cooler air from reaching the eggs directly.

 But even then, maintaining humidity would be difficult.
 You would have to open the incubator to spray them.
 This would allow the air inside to escape.
-Temperature variability is bad for snake eggs.
+Temperature variability is bad for ball python eggs.

 You have to open the lid of the box occasionally to allow some circulation.
 When you do, the temperature in the incubator will change.
-The humidity in the egg box will dip, too.
-This isn’t optimal.
+The humidity in the egg box will dip, too, which isn’t optimal.

 Do Collapsed Ball Python Eggs Always Die?

-- Place a humidity gauge in the egg box, if there isn’t one already.
-Use it to keep an eye on the humidity.
+- Place a humidity gauge in the egg box and monitor the humidity

 Check on the eggs a few hours later.
 They may already have popped back into their original shape.
 If they haven’t, give them until the morning.
 After a full day, they should have rounded out again.

 If the color of the shell changes, and the egg collapses further, it may be a slug.
 These are unfertilized eggs.
 They will begin to rot if left in the egg box for long enough.
-Candle the egg to check its development, and if it’s clear when the others aren’t, throw it away.
+Candle the egg to check its development.
+If it looks ‘clear’ when the others aren’t, you should throw it/them away.